BOARD OF DIRECTORS

 Vice President, FARING

-Jacob (Jake) Stevens is the newest director on the LA County Library Foundation Board, beginning his tenure in November 2022.
-Jake is a Vice President at FARING, a privately held, progressive real estate firm in West Hollywood.
+Jacob (Jake) Stevens is a Vice President at FARING, a privately held, progressive real estate firm in West Hollywood.
 He is responsible for public communications and coalition building centered on pedestrian-oriented commercial and residential properties.

 Jake has extensive experience raising funds in political and social campaigns and he is active in the LGBTQ+ civic community.
 He serves on multiple boards for local organizations that, like the Library, promote access and equity for a stronger community.